kylekatarnls/simple-cli/README.md

 `@option some-name, other-name, s, o` this mean `--some-name`, `--other-name` `-s` and `-o` will all store the value in the same option variable.

-Also note than if options are boolean type and have aliases, they can be merged.
+Also note than if options are boolean type (`@var bool` or a boolean default value) and have aliases, they can be merged.
 If you have `@option show-foo, s` and `@option verbose, v` and pass `-vs` in the CLI, both options will be `true`.